nextcord/nextcord/docs/api.rst

     :param kwargs: The keyword arguments for the event that raised the exception.

+.. function:: on_close()

+    Called when the client is exiting the event loop and shutting down.

 .. function:: on_socket_event_type(event_type)

     Called whenever a websocket event is received from the WebSocket.